Off-Page SEO

 Difference between cold email and spam email?

-The main difference between a cold email and a spam email is consent.
+The main difference between a cold email and spam is whether the receiver agreed to get the email or not.

-They can be harmful, and many email services have built-in filters to block or send them to spam folders.
+They can be harmful, which is why many email services automatically block or filter them into spam folders.

 How are cold emails important?

-Cold emails can help you build relationships with influencers, partners, and other industry professionals, which can lead to new opportunities and collaborations.
+Cold emails can help you connect with industry leaders, partners, and influencers.
+This can provide new opportunities.

 Purpose of sending cold emails